 - Vinegar: I used red wine vinegar but you could also use rice vinegar or apple cider vinegar.

-Strain and add vinegar.
+Step 2: Strain and add vinegar.
 Whisk until the sugar is dissolved.

+Store in a clean jar.
 Use right away, or wait a week or two and the flavors will meld together and mellow more.

 How to Use Shrub